 Update Feb 9, 2019:

 Not exactly the original series.
-Instead, it looks (to me) to be a movie condensation.
+Instead, it looks (to me) to be the series condensed into a movie.
 The theme song plays in full right at the beginning.

 Check out my other Electone posts here!